 1980s-1990s: Enter The Import Tuners

 The 1980s and 1990s introduced a new dimension to car modifications with the rise of the import scene.
-Japanese cars like the Hondas, Toyotas, and Nissans became harbringers of the iconic platforms of choice for a new generation of enthusiasts across the world.
+Japanese cars like the Hondas, Toyotas, and Nissans became harbingers of the iconic platforms of choice for a new generation of enthusiasts across the world.
 Civics, Supras, Celicas, Skylines, 240sx, and more took hold of enthusiasts who could look past their small exteriors - especially those who already knew how the Minis of Europe performed with some slight modification.
 The import tuning scene was characterized by a focus on balance and precision, often emphasizing suspension upgrades, turbocharging, and aesthetic modifications inspired by motorsport.

 JDM fever was in full effect by the mid-90s, with drifting starting to catch on in the Western world.
 By then, Japanese automakers were releasing vehicles so ahead of the curve that they still hold up as potent vehicles today, even in their factory forms - granted, you'll be hard pressed to find any that haven't been modified in some way.
 At this time, drifting was in full swing (no pun intended) around Japan, be it at the raceways or on mountain roads in the middle of the night, and the circuit racing scene in Japan was booming.
-The Japense aftermarket grew exponentially over this time period, cementing brands we know and love today as figureheads of performance and style.
+The Japanese aftermarket grew exponentially over this time period, cementing brands we know and love today as figureheads of performance and style.

 Video games, movies, and magazines all took notice of the potent possibilities of the Japanese compact sports cars, dubbed "import tuners" or "tuner cars" by many.
 Movies like The Fast and the Furious brought mainstream attention to the import scene in the early 2000s, showcasing the blend of style and performance that defined this era.
 The impact was global, and the flood gates were officially open, with car culture crossing borders and influencing enthusiasts around the world.
 Amid international influence, modifications became borderline ridiculous, giving birth to some of the most wild and wacky body kits the world had ever seen, with car audio playing a huge role in shaping modifications.

-Around this same time, European's were witnessing the rise of the German tuning scene, with companies like Brabus, AMG, AC Schnitzer and more pushing the envelope on the blend of performance and luxury.
+Around this same time, Europeans were witnessing the rise of the German tuning scene, with companies like Brabus, AMG, AC Schnitzer and more pushing the envelope on the blend of performance and luxury.
 The compact VW Golf also became a prime choice for enthusiasts influenced by the rise of modifying compact cars in the wake of import tuner culture's widespread influence.
 Around this time, European "boy racer" culture also emerged, with young enthusiasts causing mayhem on their local streets in slammed and modified versions of locally available and affordable cars like the Ford Focus or Vauxhalls.

 Garrett launched turbocharging for motorsport application into the stratosphere when they released their first ever ball-bearing turbo in 1993, and subsequently showed off its prowess at Le Mans 24 Hours.
 Turbocharging small engines became all the rage by the late '90s, when high-flowing aftermarket fuel injection became more readily available.
 Gone were the days of relying on turning up fuel pressure alone - now enthusiasts could really turn up the jam with added fuel and air.
 Those who were smart about it also got busy with ECU chips, reflashes, and even piggyback control systems.
 Anything to stop the factory ECU from lighting up the dashboard and throwing a fit before sending a car into limp mode.